matuzalemmuller/tcc-engtelecom/k8s-deployment/README.md

 ---
 ### Create secrets for Rook Object Store

-Create TLS secrets for Rook Object Store and Ingress resource for Object Store:
+Create TLS secrets for Rook Object Store and Object Store Ingress resource.
+This will allow secure connections to be established with the Object Store:
 ```
 kubectl create -f secrets.yaml
 ```